Beyond Static Uncertainty: Modeling Temporal Uncertainty Dynamics for Probabilistic Time Series Forecasting: Experimental Details

 The first group consists of {Deep Point Forecasters} equipped with probabilistic heads.
 Since standard point forecasters do not naturally output distributions, we augment them with a Gaussian head to predict mean and variance, trained via NLL loss.
 This category includes {FITS}~\cite{Xu2023FITS}, a frequency-domain interpolation based model; {PatchTST}~\cite{Nie2023PatchTST}, a state-of-the-art transformer utilizing patching and channel-independence; {iTransformer}~\cite{Liu2024iTransformer}, which embeds the entire time series as a token; and {Koopa}~\cite{Liu2023Koopa}, a dynamics-aware model based on Koopman operator theory.

 The second group comprises {Generative and Probabilistic Models}, covering VAE, flow, and diffusion-based architectures.
 Specifically, we compare against the VAE-based {$K^2$VAE}~\cite{Wu2025K2VAE}, the previous SOTA method that disentangles key and key-response series.
 For flow-based methods, we include {TimeGrad}~\cite{Rasul2021TimeGrad}, an autoregressive model using normalizing flows; {GRU NVP} and {GRU MAF}, which combine RNNs with flow-based density estimation; and {Trans-MAF}~\cite{Trans-MAF}, a transformer-based flow model.
-Regarding diffusion-based approaches, we select {CSDI}~\cite{Tashiro2021CSDI}, a conditional score-based diffusion model; {TimeDiff}~\cite{shen2023non}, which introduces future mixup; {DiffusionTS}~\cite{yuan2024diffusionts}, using transformer-based diffusion; {TMDM}~\cite{li2024transformer}, exploring metric-tailored diffusion; {NsDiff}~\cite{Ye2025NsDiff}, a non-stationary diffusion model; and {TSDiff}~\cite{Kollovieh2023TSDiff}, a soft-diffusion approach.
+Regarding diffusion-based approaches, we select {CSDI}~\cite{Tashiro2021CSDI}, a conditional score-based diffusion model; {NsDiff}~\cite{Ye2025NsDiff}, a non-stationary diffusion model; and {TSDiff}~\cite{Kollovieh2023TSDiff}, a soft-diffusion approach.